dahan198/synchronous-fault-tolerant-ml/README.md

 ## Introduction

-In this repository, we provide the implementation of the Centered Trimmed Meta Aggregator (CTMA) and the double-momentum gradient estimation technique.
+This repository features the implementation of the Centered Trimmed Meta Aggregator (CTMA) and showcases the effectiveness of the double-momentum gradient estimation technique in enhancing fault tolerance.
 Our approach improves the efficiency and practicality of Byzantine-robust training in distributed ML systems.
 Detailed theoretical insights and empirical results are discussed in the paper.

 ## Installation